HMCS Annapolis (DDH 265): Service history

 Annapolis served first with Maritime Forces Atlantic (MARLANT) and later with Maritime Forces Pacific (MARPAC).
 In 1965, Annapolis, while serving with MARLANT, Annapolis was ordered to the Dominican Republic as a show of Canadian support for the American intervention there.
 In 1970, Annapolis, with the destroyer Skeena and the replenishment ship Protecteur, participated in Manitoba's centennial celebrations, making port visits at Churchill, Rankin Inlet, Chesterfield Inlet and Wakeham Bay.
 Annapolis served as flagship in 1974 of STANAVFORLANT, the standing NATO fleet.
 In June, Annapolis rescued the crew of a Sea King helicopter which had ditched into the sea while attempting to land on the frigate USS Julius A. Furer.
 Annapolis later recovered the helicopter.
 In December, Annapolis boarded five Soviet fishing vessels in the Atlantic believing them to be illegally fishing.
 The ship later released them.

 Annapolis underwent the DELEX refit from 19 August 1985 to 8 January 1987 at the Saint John Shipbuilding yards in Saint John, New Brunswick.
 Following completion of the refit, Annapolis took part in the large NATO naval exercise, Ocean Safari '87 and in Fall 1987, escorted the royal yacht HMY Britannia on the Great Lakes.
 In the late 1980s, she was used as the trial ship for the CANTASS towed sonar array system.

 On 14 August 1989, Annapolis transferred to the Pacific coast, joining MARPAC.
 She arrived at Esquimalt, British Columbia on 25 September.
 From 3–7 June 1990, Annapolis was a Canadian task group that visited Vladivostok, Russia.
 In 1994, the destroyer was deployed as part of Operation Forward Action, the Canadian participation in the United Nations-sanctioned blockade of Haiti that year.
 She arrived off Haiti on 25 March and on 12 April, suffered an explosion in her port boiler.
 She remained on station for a further 30 days before returning to Esquimalt.
 The ship was removed from active service from Maritime Command on 15 November 1996 and placed in reserve.
 She was paid off on 1 July 1998 and stripped of all weapons and sensors before being laid up at CFB Esquimalt.

 Sale for artificial reef

 Annapolis was sold to the Artificial Reef Society of British Columbia (ARSBC) in 2008.
-She was sunk, after some years of legal disputes over environmental concerns, as an artificial reef and long-term marine habitat in Halkett Bay Provincial Park off Gambier Island in Howe Sound on 4 April 2015.
+She was sunk, after some years of legal disputes over environmental concerns, as an artificial reef and long-term marine habitat in Halkett Bay Provincial Park off Gambier Island in Howe Sound on 4 April 2015, in under two minutes.
 The wreck lies upright on the sea floor at a depth of 32 m with the top of the ship reaching a depth of 10.5 m.